1120 SW Fifth Avenue, Portland, OR 97204

 Brian Baumann, Adam Clinton Baylor, Sarah Bice, Corrina Chase, Michel George, Michael Karnosh, Marci Krass, Fran Laird, Steve Manton, Chris Sautter, Jennifer Seamans, Chad Sorber, Charlie Sponsel, Mauricio Villarreal, Jay Withgott

 October - December 2013 (Identify Goals, Opportunities & Constraints)

 October 2013 - January 2014 (Site Analysis)

 February - December 2015 (Draft Concept Plan)

-An Open House will be held on Monday, May 4th from 5:30pm - 7:30pm at the Multnomah Arts Center at 7688 SW Capitol Highway.
+The planning process will be completed by the end of this year.
+The Project Advisory Committee met on Wednesday, April 8th from 5:30pm - 8:00pm at The Watershed's Community Room,6388 SW Capitol Highway.
+An Open House was held on Monday, May 4th from 5:30pm - 7:30pm at the Multnomah Arts Center at 7688 SW Capitol Highway.

 The City/Consultant team is continuing to work on the many plan components and needs more time to critically look at habitat protection, trail placement, and access/parking since hearing from the Project Advisory Committee in January and the Collins View Neighborhood Association in February.

 The River View Natural Area (RVNA) is a 146-acre forested parcel connecting Forest Park to the north, Tryon State Natural Area to the south, and the Willamette River to the east.
 It is nestled between SW Macadam Ave and SW Terwilliger Blvd in southwest Portland.
 The RVNA has significant ecological value; 7 streams, 130 plant species, 31 mammal species, and 74 avian species have been documented at this site.
 It comprises about half of the forest canopy in the 350-acre River View Subwatershed of the Lower Willamette Watershed.